-One, Agrisoft Development Group, LLC’s CEO Charles Ramsey, a cannabis software control firm with headquarters on Main Street in Kansas City, was then CEO of a healthcare software company.
+One, Agrisoft Seed to Sale Software, LLC’s CEO Charles Ramsey, a cannabis software control firm with headquarters on Main Street in Kansas City, was then CEO of a healthcare software company.
 Ramsey was watching a 60 Minutes rebroadcast that featured veteran liquor, tobacco and gaming enforcement officer Matt Cook.
 Cook wrote Colorado’s medical cannabis statute and was in very high demand with media, dozens of states and countries exploring similar legislation.

 The interview confirmed what Ramsey and several members of his executive team had been thinking for some time: The cannabis industry was not only legit, it was poised for explosive growth.
 And unlike some fledgling industries, the industry also had no effective enterprise level software.